 Every State is Different

-In Massachusetts, currently setting up adult-use markets, landlords can ban through lease agreements smoking and cultivation of cannabis but cannot prohibit non-smokable cannabis consumption, like edibles and vaporizing.
+In Massachusetts, landlords can ban through lease agreements smoking and cultivation of cannabis but cannot prohibit non-smokable cannabis consumption, like edibles and vaporizing.
 Michigan law states that landlords are not required to lease to anyone smoking or growing at home as long as it is clearly stated in the lease, and in Rhode Island, landlords cannot penalize or refuse to rent to a medical marijuana cardholder.